Mentally Healthier Workplaces

-Mental illness is now the leading cause of sickness absence and long-term work incapacity in Australia.
-Workers compensation claims for stress-related mental disorders have increased to $200 million per annum in Australia.
+Mental illness is now the leading cause of sickness, absence, and long-term work incapacity in Australia.
+Each year $543 million is paid in workers’ compensation for work-related mental health conditions (Safe Work Australia).

 Money well spent

-The bottom line for business is that every dollar spent on evidence-informed interventions to improve mental health and wellbeing brings a return of up to $14 in reduced absenteeism, increased productivity and reduction in compensation claims.
+The bottom line for business is that every dollar spent on evidence-informed interventions to improve mental health and wellbeing brings a return of up to $14 in reduced absenteeism, increased productivity and reduction in compensation claims (Black Dog Institute).

-The Mentally Healthier Workplaces initiative provides supports and training for ACT businesses and organisations that want to create a mentally healthier environment.
-We encourage you to incorporate these supports into a 12-month health and wellbeing action plan that will see your workplace recognised by Healthier Work for its commitment to workplace health and wellbeing.
+We encourage you to incorporate your mental health initiatives into a 12-month health and wellbeing action plan that will see your workplace recognised by Healthier Work for its commitment to workplace health and wellbeing.
 See our Recognition Scheme page for more information.